frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/setting-up/data-and-privacy/data-import.md

 ### 1.2 Filling the Template

+A separate document will be created for each row in the spreadsheet.
+It is suggested that you create a few document types first to understand the meaning of fields and the values entered.

-After downloading the template, open it in a spreadsheet application (like Excel, Numbers or Libre Office) and fill in the data below the column headings shown as follows:
+After downloading the template, open it in a spreadsheet application (like Excel, Numbers, or Libre Office) and fill in the data below the column headings shown as follows:

 <img alt="Download Template" class="screenshot" src="{{docs_base_url}}/assets/img/setup/data-import/import-file.png">